Mickey's Not So Scary Halloween Party at Magic Kingdom at Disney World

 Pirate Band at Mickey's Not So Scary Halloween Party in Walt DIsney World in Orlando Florida

-This lively pirate band performs in Adventureland (near the Pirates of the Caribbean ride, of course!) intermittently between 7:15 PM and 11:50 PM.
+This lively pirate band has performed in Adventureland (near the Pirates of the Caribbean ride, of course!) intermittently in the past.
+We hope they are back this year, as they are quite entertaining.

 Disney Junior Jam

 This dance party is perfect for little ones!
-Celebrate with favorite characters from Disney Junior shows.
+Celebrate with beloved characters (like Fancy Nancy, Vampirina, Timon, Doc McStuffins & Powerline Max.
 The Disney Junior Jam is located inside Cosmic Ray’s Starlight Cafe, a restaurant in Tomorrowland.
 And the restaurant is also open during that time, so it can also be a convenient place to get a meal or a snack.

 Trick-or-Treating, Specialty Food & Dining Options